 In Romania, Vimetco's operations are vertically integrated, covering the entire aluminium production chain.
-The Group has one smelting plant and processing facilities in Slatina with a total capacity of 265,000 tonnes and almost 112,000 tonnes respectively (including the extruded products maximum capacity).
-Moreover it owns an alumina refinery in Tulcea with a total capacity of 600,000 tonnes and controls a bauxite mine in Sierra Leone with a total capacity of 1.7 million tonnes.
+The Group has a smelting plant and processing facilities in Slatina with a current working capacity of 215,000 tpa and almost 112,000 tpa respectively (including the extruded products maximum capacity).
+In addition, it owns an alumina refinery in Tulcea with a total capacity of 600,000 tpa and controls a bauxite mine in Sierra Leone (Africa) with a total capacity of 1.7 million tpa.